tobna/WhatTransformerToFavor/README.md

 ![First plot from the paper: Pareto front of throughput vs. accuracy](./figures/throughput_vs_acc_size_imsize.png)

 This is the code for the paper [Which Transformer to Favor: A Comparative Analysis of Efficiency in Vision Transformers] (Link coming soon), a benchmark of over 30 different efficient vision trainsformers.
 We train models from scratch and track multiple efficiency metrics.
+You can use [this website](https://transformer-benchmark.github.io) to interactively explore the data.

 ### Abstract
 The growing popularity of Vision Transformers as the go-to models for image classification has led to an explosion of architectural modifications claiming to be more efficient than the original ViT.